oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 In Postman, the request URL will be`http://localhost:3333/scim/v2/Users` if you're running the Todo app locally.
 In the Headers tab, add the key `Content-Type` and set its value to `application/scim+json`, and then add an additional key, `Authorization`, and set it to `Bearer 131313`.This bearer token value comes from the `apikey` variable set earlier in `seed.ts`.

 Now we are ready to test with Postman with our local server.
-You can also make cURL requests directly on the terminal if you prefer.
+You can also make cURL requests directly from the terminal if you prefer.

 ##### Try a  POST request

 Try sending the following request to `http://localhost:3333/scim/v2/Users`:

 ```